AmrMustafa13/AmrMustafa13/README.md

 - Computer Engineering Student at Mansoura University.
 - I’m studying web development technologies like JavaScript/TypeScript, Node and React.
 - I’m currently learning about Database, Back-End and Algorithms with C++.
-- Future Goals: Contribute more to the community and learn more about new technologies that arise.
+- Future Goals: Contribute more to the community and learn more about new technologies that arise. <br />
 ![This is an image](https://i.ibb.co/ncjpnTG/image.jpg)